ViciousSquid/diceroll/README.md

 `Example.py` and `Example2.py` : Commented demos of the `roll_dice` function in the console.

+`Example3.py` : A simple demo of an animation that rolls and returns a result (requires pygame)

 ____

 This API was custom-designed for use in the **Adventure!** *Interactive story engine* : https://github.com/ViciousSquid/Adventure